bjordancodes/Alto-server/README.md

 For example, I would link "driver_id", "vehicle_id" and "customer_id" to their respective tables using join requests so that the necessary data was populated on the front end.
-If you would like to see an example of these PostgreSQL and axios calls you can check them out in my Dallas Dallas SC project here:
+If you would like to see an example of these PostgreSQL and axios calls you can check them out in my Dash Dallas SC project here:

 database calls: <a href="https://github.com/bjordancodes/dash-dallas-sc/tree/master/db" target="blank">https://github.com/bjordancodes/dash-dallas-sc/tree/master/db</a><br/>
 server and controllers: <a href= "https://github.com/bjordancodes/dash-dallas-sc/tree/master/server" target="blank">https://github.com/bjordancodes/dash-dallas-sc/tree/master/server</a>